bitfield/script/README.md

 # Sinks

-Sinks are operations which return some data from a pipe, ending the pipeline.
+Sinks are operations that return some data from a pipe, ending the pipeline.

 ## AppendFile